4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

   - String function
   - Conversion function

-The article is a hands-on guide for built-in scalar functions development in OpenMLDB.
-We will not dive into aggregate function development detail.
-We truly welcome developers to join our community and help us extend our functions.
+This article is a hands-on guide for built-in scalar function development in OpenMLDB.
+We will not dive into aggregate function development in detail.
+We truly welcome developers who want to join our community and help extend our functions.

-## 2. Develop Built-in SQL Function
+## 2. Develop a Built-In SQL Function

-In this section, we are going to introduce the basic steps to implement and register a SQL built-in function.
-Basically, built-in SQL function developement involes following steps:
+In this section, we are going to introduce the basic steps to implement and register an SQL built-in function.
+Basically, built-in SQL function developement involves the following steps:

-- Develop built-in C++ function
+- Develop a built-in C++ function
-- Register and configure function
+- Register and configure the function
-- Function unit test
+- Create function unit tests

-### 2.1 Develop Built-In C++ Function
+### 2.1 Develop a Built-In C++ Function

 Generally, developers should implement a C++ function for each SQL function.
-Thus, uses will invoke the C++ function when they call the corresponding function from SQL.
+Thus, users will invoke the C++ function when they call the corresponding function from SQL.

 Developers need to **take care of the following** rules when developing a function: